RMLio/prov4itdata-web-app/docs/REPORT.md

 > An online version of this report is available at <https://prov4itdata.ilabt.imec.be/docs/>

+> PROV4ITDaTa has been presented at the [Knowledge Graph Conference][KGC] 2021.
+The presentation is available in PDF [here](assets/presentation-kgc2021.pdf), and the video recording can be found [here](https://knowledgegraphconference.vhx.tv/packages/kgc-21-attendees/videos/ben-de-meester-prov4itdata-flexible-knowledge-graph-generation-within-reach).

 - [Alignment to the milestones](#alignment-to-the-milestones)
 - [Architecture](#architecture)
   - [Components](#components)